-I write mostly biblical fiction.
+I write biblical and historical fiction.
 And I love it.

 I groove on “how does that work” and “where did that come from.”